 If you were charged with a crime where a self-defense argument is a reasonable challenge, our Los Angeles criminal defense attorneys can help you.

-We need to first closely examine all the details and circumstances in order to determine whether we might be able to successfully use a self-defense against the charges.
+First, we need to examine all the details and circumstances closely to determine whether we might be able to successfully use self-defense against the charges.
 Cron, Israels & Stark is a criminal defense law firm with a record of success.
 Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.

 Related Content: